2020 Gulf of Alaska Expedition

 2020 Gulf of Alaska Trawl Net

-This year, a special trawl net was built specifically for the Gulf of Alaska Expedition using funding from the DFO and Province of BC Salmon and Restoration Innovation Fund (BC-SRIF).
+A special trawl net was built specifically for the Gulf of Alaska Expedition using funding from the DFO and Province of BC Salmon and Restoration Innovation Fund (BC-SRIF).
 Part of the scientific methodology is ensuring comparable results across expeditions.
 The net has a mouth opening of 24.9 Fathoms horizontally and 16.4 Fathoms vertically, and was custom built to replicate as closely as possible the configuration of the Russian net used during the 2019 Expedition on the Professor Kaganovskiy, and the net that will be used by the United States during the proposed 2021 Pan-Pacific High Seas Expedition.
 Scientists from Russia, Canada and the United States collaborated with Brian Mose from the Pacific Legacy on the development of the new net built by LSF Inc. in Seattle, WA.
 It is planned to use the net on the Canadian Coast Guard research vessel the R/V Franklin during the 2021 survey.

 Why the Gulf of Alaska during Winter?